Plaintiffs sued in federal court to require Alabama to draw a second majority-Black Congressional district under Section 2 of the Voting Rights Act.

 Federal court strikes down the districts

 A three-judge panel of the United States District Court for the Northern District of Alabama strikes down the districts as an illegal racial gerrymander under Section 2 of the Voting Rights Act.
-The Alabama Legislature was given 14 days to draw a new map.
+The Alabama Legislature was given 14 days to draw a new map with a second majority-Black Congressional district.

 Defendants apply to US Supreme Court for a stay of district court’s order